Portrait of Sarah Boyd + Portrait of Kimberly Boyd + Portrait of Linda McCord

 SEARCH:

-In August 1987, an advertisement was placed in a local newspaper, offering a $6,000 reward for information leading to the whereabouts of Kimberly, Sarah and Linda.
+The case overall has received limited media attention.
+In August 1987, an advertisement was placed in a local newspaper, offering a $6,000 reward for information leading to Kimberly, Sarah and Linda whereabouts.

 The case has since gone cold, and it’s the belief of investigators that foul play was involved.
 At the time, the Dorchester County Sheriff claimed to have a few suspects, but they never named anyone.
+It’s the belief of Linda’s family that her husband, John, may have had something to do with the case.
+He’d been physically abusive toward her throughout their marriage, and many on Linda’s side of the family were scared of him.

 CASE CONTACT INFORMATION:

-Those with information regarding the case are asked to contact the Dorchester County Sheriff’s Office at either 843-873-5111 or 843-832-0300.
-Tips can also be called into the Missing Person’s Unit at 843-563-3511.
+Anyone with information regarding the case is asked to contact the Dorchester County Sheriff’s Office at either (843) 873-5111 or (843) 832-0300.
+Tips can also be called into the Sheriff’s Office’s Missing Person’s Unit at (843) 563-3511.

 Image Credit: NamUs/The Charley Project

-» Source Information «
+» INFORMATION SOURCES «

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.